 Location tracking is an organization-wide capability, allowing you to record where users are and where they have been.
 When you enable location tracking, licensed users in your organization can use either the Tracker mobile app or the Field Maps mobile app to upload their locations to the location tracking layer.
 Users only see their own tracks, and additional permissions are required to view the tracks of others.

 As an administrator of your ArcGIS organization or member with the privilege to manage utility service settings, you can enable location tracking for your members as follows:

 - Verify that you are signed in to your organization as a default administrator or custom role with administrative privileges to manage utility services settings.
-For details on default administrators and administrative privileges, see User types, roles, and privileges in ArcGIS Online or User types, roles, and privileges in ArcGIS Enterprise.
+For details on what administrative privileges are required, see Enable and manage location tracking.

 - At the top of the site, click Organization and click the Settings tab.